 The primary purpose of patient movement and tracking within the plan is to decompress overwhelmed healthcare facilities through an equitable distribution of patients.
-The Trauma Coordination Center will coordinate the inter-facility transfer of patients, including to alternate care sites, if all conventional care resources in the region have been exhausted and the State ESF-8 is unable to find conventional care resources in neighboring regions.
+The Trauma Coordination Center will coordinate the inter-facility transfer of patients, including to alternate care sites, if all conventional care resources in the region have been exhausted and the State ESF8 is unable to find conventional care resources in neighboring regions.
+CORVENA E-ICS has been identified as a platform to assist with this.

-The Trauma Coordination Center has responsibility for patient tracking, with assistance from the EMS agencies conducting the patient transport.
-The Trauma Coordination Center is responsible for tracking patients and verifying patient locations and dispositions.
+The Trauma Coordination Center has responsibility for patient tracking, with assistance from the EMS agencies conducting the patient transport, using the CORVENA E-ICS platform.
+The Trauma Coordination Center is responsible for entering patient data into the system and verifying patient locations and dispositions.